-Spain is the 14th largest economy in the world (Nominal rankings 2016), the 5th largest in the European Union and 2nd largest investor in Latin America, after the USA.
-Similarly, Spain ranks as the world's 10th when it comes to scientific power, and the main research areas where Spain has a large science base are health, ICT, Environment, Food and Agriculture, Energy, Material Sciences and Social Sciences.
-Spanish companies are internationally recognized for their leadership in clean technologies, health and biotechnology, engineering infrastructure, ICT, manufacturing technologies, financial services and tourism, amongst others.
+Spain is the 13th largest economy in the world (International Monetary Fund 2018), the 6th largest in the European Union and to scientific power, and the main research areas where Spain has a large science base are health, ICT, Environment, Food and Agriculture, Energy, Material Sciences and Social Sciences.
+Spanish companies are internationally recognized for their leadership in clean technologies, health and biotechnology, 2nd largest investor in Latin America, after the USA.
+Similarly, Spain ranks as the world's 10th when it comes engineering infrastructure, ICT, manufacturing technologies, financial services and tourism, amongst others.

 Spain is one of the most diverse and culturally rich countries in Europe.
 Culturally, it is mainly a Latin country with great strength of the Roman heritage, but with many influences in art and architecture, cuisine and music from many countries across Europe and the Mediterranean, throughout its long history.
 Owing to such a rich cultural past, Spain has gained a prominent place in the world map as far as higher education is concerned.
-In 2015, Spain ranked 2nd in Europe and 3rd in the world in terms of its number of UNESCO world cultural sites, just behind Italy.
+In 2017, Spain ranked 2nd in Europe and 3rd in the world in terms of its number of UNESCO world cultural sites, just behind Italy.
 And it ranks 2nd in the world in terms of tourism arrivals, 82 million tourists travelled to Spain in 2017.

 Spanish higher education system is formed by 84 universities (50 public, the rest private), 511 research institutes and 66 science and technology parks, all distributed throughout the Spanish territory.
 The cities that concentrate the largest number of universities are Madrid, Barcelona and Valencia.